fbpx

 The Muscles Involved in Tech Neck

-The average human head weighs between 10 and 12 pounds, despite what the kid in Jerry MacGuire says.
 This weight is optimally balanced on the spine when your neck is in a neutral position.
 When you stretch your neck forward and look down, gravity increases the weight load on your neck and shoulder muscles to nearly double.

 The primary muscle that is affected by this position is the sternocleidomastoid (SCM) that connects your sternum to your clavicle and the back of your skull.
-This is the muscle that you can easily see when you turn your head to the left or right.

 Sternocleidomastoid (SCM)